bu-528-sp19/Functions-as-a-Service/README.md

 ## 3. Scope and Features Of The Project:

 The project aims to implement FaaS for taxi data analysis, which includes taxi route real time capture, taxi routes density analysis, passenger population flow map, and taxi driver route recommendation upon emergency or sudden events.
-In summary, the FaaS would serve as a tool to give thorough real time analysis on taxi running status, and to give special recommendations during emergency or abrupt events. <br><br>
+In summary, the FaaS would serve as a tool to give thorough real time analysis on taxi running status, and to give special recommendations during emergency or sudden events. <br><br>

 <div align="center">
 <img src="./images/stages.png" width="80%" height="80%">